Tips on How to Improve English Writing Skills

 7. Learn how to organize a paragraph

-Start with a topic sentence: i.e. a sentence that explains what you are going to write about.
+An useful way to improve your English writing skills is to start your paragraphs with a topic sentence: i.e. a sentence that explains what you are going to write about.
 Continue with supporting sentences: i.e. sentences that provide more information about the topic.
 Finish with a conclusion: i.e. it is generally a summary of the ideas developed in the body of the paragraph.
-Learn how to make transitions between paragraphs to signal relationships between ideas so as to create a fluent body of text,
+Learn how to make transitions between paragraphs to signal relationships between ideas so as to create a fluent body of text.

 8. Write an outline

 Even in a very simple piece of English writing you have to keep some kind of an organization to convey the message you want in a clear orderly way.
 There are many different ways to write outlines and these have much to do with the way you organize things in your mind.

 9. Try to get someone to read what you’ve written

 A teacher, a tutor, a native speaker: whoever masters the language and can help you understand and correct whatever mistakes you may have made both in grammar or spelling and in the way your paragraph text has been organized.

 Writing in English is not really something you can achieve immediately, but with hard, efficient work and gradual improvement you should definitely get there.
 Start writing very simple sentences and then get the challenge to write more elaborate pieces.
 Just give it a try!